 The American Academy of Pediatrics, The American Academy of Pediatric Dentistry, and the American Dental Association all recommend a first dental visit at age one.
 Visiting a pediatric dentist is another great resource for your teething questions and overall oral health.

 Can Teething Cause Fevers?

 Anecdotally, a number of things are said to cause low-grade rise in body temperature during the teething period, and so the term “teething fever” is often brought up.

-One among them is the inflammation of the gum during the eruption of the teeth.
+One among them is the inflammation of the gum during the eruption of new teeth.
 If your baby experiences a rise in temperature that goes beyond 100° F or has diarrhea, there is a high chance that the child is sick with another disease that is not related to a “teething fever.”
 In such a case, it is recommended that your child see their pediatrician.

 An extensive literature review was conducted and published in the Journal of the American Academy of Pediatrics looking into the signs and symptoms of primary tooth eruption.
 For body temperature analyses, tooth eruption could lead to rise in temperatures, but not characterized as fevers.